6degrees/node-cron-utils/readme.md

 ## License

-The SwarmApp API is licensed under the MIT License.
+The Node Cron Utilities package is licensed under the MIT License.
 See the LICENSE file for details.